2025 Shanghai Award thematic session held in Bogota

-BOGOTA, Columbia, Nov.
-07, 2025 (GLOBE NEWSWIRE) -- On November 1, focusing on building a sustainable urban future for all, the side event of the 2025 Global Observance of World Cities Day and the thematic session of the Global Award for Sustainable Development in Cities (Shanghai Award) was held in Bogota, the capital of Colombia.
+BOGOTA, Colombia, Nov.
+12, 2025 (GLOBE NEWSWIRE) -- On November 1, focusing on building a sustainable urban future for all, the side event of the 2025 Global Observance of World Cities Day and the thematic session of the Global Award for Sustainable Development in Cities (Shanghai Award) was held in Bogota, the capital of Colombia.

 Approximately 100 participants, including representatives from the Chinese government, UN-Habitat, winning cities, invited cities, experts and scholars, attended the event.